Cupru-m/BookLibraryApp/README.md

-# Currency Converter API Application
+# Book library Application

-This repository contains a simple REST API application that converts currency.
+This repository contains a simple REST API application that alows to get information about books.

 ## Introduction